-This is an opportunity for EMCC students with computer sciences interests to apply their coding skills to create auto-graded problems for an Open Educational Resource web-platform.
+This is a for-credit opportunity for EMCC students with computer sciences interests to apply their coding skills to create auto-graded problems for an Open Educational Resource web-platform.

 The goal of the internship is to learn how to create self-grading mathematics problems to be distributed to the Academic Community at large as MathAS software.

 The internship will provide you with the opportunity to:

 - Test your coding skills to automate the solution of mathematical problems.

 - Create clear and visually pleasing user interfaces.